 Store the chord progression for the AUTO PLAY CHORD in the track for the CHORD part.
 Then, when the AUTO PLAY CHORD is used during playback, even if you do not specify the chords with your left hand, the chords change automatically.

 The chord length is specified with the STEP RECORD keys on the keyboard.

 Note value keys

-- Whole note
+- .
+Whole note

 - J. Dotted half-note

+- Half-note

-- J. Dotted quarter-note
+- Dotted guarter-note

 - Quarter-note

 - Eighth-note

 Reset key